bsuehling/ai-lecture-project/approaches.md

 It was the first approach we implemented and serves as a baseline to find out if other models bring any improvement over a 1h hack and also helped us get familiar with the code base.

 ### Implementation
-First, we iterate over all training graphs and, for each occuring part_id, count how often it is connected to each other occuring part_id.
+First, we iterate over all training graphs and, for each occurring part_id, count how often it is connected to each other occurring part_id.
 This one sentence already describes the complete training.

 To predict a graph from a set of parts, we do the following:
 - To predict the first edge, we iterate over all possible new edges and take the one with the most occurrences in the train data as first edge of the graph.
 If none of the candidates occurred in the train data, we use a random edge.